REDMedis/REDM-Regulations/DSS-Organize-Form-eng.md

 #### 2.1.1 Department Establishment

-Base on the work or member advise at present stage, the studio may consider establishing a new Department.
+Base on the work or member advice at present stage, the studio may consider establishing a new Department.

 Any member of the studio can propose to establish a new department.
 In the process of which, proposer need to hand in 《Establish Application》 to the CORE.